chainmakers/chainmakers-ui-mono-repository/docs/how-to-contribute.md

 You are about to add your code to a stable branch.
 If your feature-branch tests fail, there is a high chance that your destination branch build will fail too.
 Additionally, you need to apply code style check before making a Pull Request.
 It aids readability and reduces the chance of formatting fixes being mingled in with actual changes.

 [This proposal is still under review, it should/will be more simpler in future.
 This proposal is also open so we alway welcome if you want to contribute.]

+--

+"Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away"